F.C. United of Manchester: Colours and badge

 F.C.
 United of Manchester's badge is based on the coat of arms of Manchester City Council.

 F.C.
 United's club colours are red, white and black – the same colours worn by Manchester United.
-The shirt bears no sponsorship logo, as it was written into the club's constitution that the club should not have a shirt sponsor.
+The shirt originally beared no sponsorship logo, as it was written into the club's constitution that the club should not have a shirt sponsor.
+The club would later go back on this however, with the introduction of a Street Cartel sleeve sponsor for the 2026/27 season.
 The club's first kit was a plain red shirt, white shorts and plain black socks.
 The club introduced a new home shirt for the 2007–08 season with a striped collar and striped ends on the sleeves which lasted until 2009.
 This was changed for the 2009–11 seasons to a red shirt with a black and white stripe down the left side, manufactured by Admiral Sportswear.
 For seasons 2011–13 the club reverted to a plain red shirt, manufactured by O'Neills.
 At the start of the 2018–19 season, Errea replaced O'Neill's as kit supplier.

 The club's second kit, worn when playing away against a team with a predominantly red kit, is a white shirt, white shorts and socks.
 The club has an alternative plain blue kit with the clenched fist logo and the words "Our Club Our Rules" on the shirt front for playing against a team with a red and white kit.
 In past seasons white shirts with diagonal black or red stripes and a white shirt with a red trim, black shorts and white socks have all been used as the second kits.

 The club's badge is red, white, black and yellow, and incorporates elements from the coat of arms of Manchester City Council; a ship representing Manchester's industry the shield is taken from the Heraldic crest of Robert de Gresle, the first baron of Manchester, and features three bendlets enhanced gules.
 Robert de Gresle's statue adorns the townhall in Albert square.